Trudko/bitcoin-fiat-price/README.md

 Returns current price of 1 bitcoin in fiat currency specified by currencyCode(default value USD).
 If currencyCode is empty, it defaults to USD.

 ### getTransactionPrice(trxID, currencyCode)
 Returns object with few informations about transaction, specified by [txid - transaction identifier](https://bitcoin.org/en/developer-guide#block-chain-overview).
+If currencyCode is empty, it defaults to USD.
 Properties of object:

 **iputs:** array of all inputs in bitcoin.